akhrna65/Detection-of-emotion-from-different-speakers-in-audio-segment/PMP-PLAN/Z - COMPANY ORGANIZATION.md

 Obligation:
 1. Any project's progress and status should be reported directly to the CEO.
-2. Determine the company's risks and potential threats.
+2. Determine the team's risks and potential threats.
 3. Assists the CEO attend public events and network with more individuals in the neighbourhood.
-4. Uphold mutual respect among the company's employees in the public sphere.
+4. Uphold mutual respect among the team's members in the public sphere.

 <br>